-- Between the hours of 4:30-6:00 PM we will conduct check out outside, same location as check in. - When you arrive, we will bring your child to your car. - Staff will not be responsible for buckling children into car seats or the car, if your child needs assistance you can pull around to a parking spot. - Please make sure that you have your Photo ID or "Pick Up Tag" provided by the YMCA in order for us to release your child to you we will need to see those items. - If you need to add someone to your pick up list please call the Youth and Family Director before 4:00 PM. - If you need to pick up before 4:30 PM please email our Youth and Family Director at iaverette@rmymca.org. - Severe weather may affect the pickupprocess.
-Incases of drivingrain and/or lightning, staff will keep children sheltered until conditions improve.
+- Between the hours of 4:30-6:00 PM we will conduct check out outside, same location as check in. - When you arrive, please pull into a designated Childcare drop off parking spot and our staff will bring your child to the car. - Staff will not be responsible for buckling children into car seats or the car, if your child needs assistance you can pull around to a parking spot. - Please make sure that you have your Photo ID or "Pick Up Tag" provided by the YMCA in order for us to release your child to you we will need to see those items. - If you need to add someone to your pick up list please call the Youth and Family Director before 4:00 PM. - If you need to pick up before 4:30 PM please email our Youth and Family Director at mhughes@rmymca.org - Severe weather may affect the pick up process.
+In cases of driving rain and/or lightning, staff will keep children sheltered until conditions improve.
 This may slow down the pickup process, requiring drivers to wait.
-The safety of YMCA children and staff is our first priority.
+The safety of YMCA children and staff isour first priority.